BarisAlbayrakIEEE/lock_free/README.md

 ### 2.1.1.
 Description <a id='sec211'></a>
 Synchronizes the two atomic tickets, **head** and **tail**, in order to synchronize the producers and consumers.
 The tickets locate the head and tail pointer of the queue while effectively managing the states of each slot (**FULL** or **EMPTY**).

 ### 2.1.2.
 Requirements <a id='sec212'></a>
 - T must be noexcept-constructible.
 - T must be noexcept-movable.

 ### 2.1.3.
 Invariants <a id='sec213'></a>
-This is a stateful queue design where the producers and consumers shall hold the state invariant.
+This is a stateless queue design but acts like a stateful data structure where the producers and consumers shall hold the state invariant.
 The state invariants are as follows:
 1. For a **FULL** slot (i.e. contains published data) the following equality shall hold:\
 `slot._expected_ticket == producer_ticket`